shivakumarbegari/cmddict/README.md

 7. Word Game
 	* ./dict play
-	* The program should display a definition, synonym, or antonym and ask the user to enter the word
+	* The program will display a definition, synonym, or antonym and ask the user to enter the word

-	* If correct word is entered, program should tell that the word is correct
+	* If correct word is entered, program will tell that the word is correct.
+Synonyms of the word will be accepted as correct answer.
-	* Other(not displayed) Synonyms of the word should be accepted as correct answer.
+	* Other(not displayed)

-	   If incorrect word is entered, program should ask for
+	   If incorrect word is entered, program will ask for

 		   1. try again